 Ayaan

-Ayaan is a beautiful 6 year boy with a million smiles and a contagious laugh!
+Ayaan is our 9 year boy with a beautiful smile and a contagious laugh!
 Ayaan is extremely social and makes friends with anyone he interacts with.

 Through this journey Ayaan has taught us how to be fearless, limitless and this has made us so much stronger.
 With his resilience, determination and amazing gusto for life we are always living life on a natural high.
 His positivity paired with his love and affection gives us so much confidence to imagine the impossible to become possible.